gorodulin/env_control/README.md

 ## Best practices

-1. Keep the contract as permissive as you can.
+1. Keep the contract as permissive as possible.
 Avoid putting sensitive string literals.
 2. List variables that are set but not related, marking them as `:irrelevant`.
 This will remove questions about their applicability.
+2. Disallow unused variables that could potentially affect your apps, marking them as `:not_set`.
+This may require you to search for ENVs throughout your code base.
 3. Maintain the ENV contract up to date so that other developers can use it as a source of truth about the ENV variables requirements.
 Feel free to add comments to the contract.
 4. Keep the contract keys alphabetically sorted or group the keys by sub-systems of your application.
 5. Some validators like `:deprecated` are effectively equivalent to `nil`.
 Give them preference when you need to accompany a requirement to have a variable unset with an appropriate reason.